its-tushar-bit/sonatype-firewall-extension/insight-brain-service/README.md

 Each profile represents a logical unit of javascript in a particular execution environment, where different scripts are expected to be delivered to a client.
 Failure to specify a profile will result in fairly ambiguous error messages about missing objects.

-## Style Guide

-The grunt tooling also provides a style guide that showcases the expected styling for common constructs in the UI.
-Execute the following command to launch a server hosting the styleguide:

-    grunt livingstyle

-As new common constructs are added to the UI, they should be codified in the style guide for reference.

 ## Additional tools